IBM/ELM-Python-Client/README.md

 The auth code works with:
 * form authentication using Liberty in local user registry
 * LDAP (using JTS setup for LDAP) and OIDC (Jazz Authorisation Server, which might be configured for LDAP)
+* Application passwords backed by SAML or OIDC OP

 Other authentication methods haven't been tested.